 Baby Hiking Gear – Clothing for Hiking With Baby

 No matter what the season, baby hiking gear should include clothing options.
 In summer, lightweight and breathable shirts and shorts will work to keep your bub cool and comfortable.
-Once there gets to be a chill in the air, however, layers are key to regulating body temperature.
-Base layers, fleece onesies, and winter buntings are all excellent options to keep you baby happy and warm.
+Once there gets to be a chill in the air.
+However, layers are key to regulating body temperature.
+Base layers, fleece onesies, and winter buntings are all excellent options to keep your baby happy and warm.

 Baby Hiking Gear – Weather-Appropriate Shoes

 An upside of hiking with a baby is that you really don’t need to concern yourself overmuch about their footwear for the first year or so (unless your bub is especially eager to walk!).

 However, your baby’s shoes do need to be suitable for the weather in order to keep their feet adequately warm or cool.
 A lightweight pair of sandals will do just fine for the summer, and soft-soled sneakers or fleece sock slippers should be adequate for cooler weather.

 More To Pack for a Day of Hiking